triton-inference-server/hugectr_backend/docs/architecture.md

 In actual applications, a Parameter Server is used to load the embedding tables for all models.
 Since different models will obtain different embedding tables by training in different application scenarios, high memory overhead will be needed during the inference process.
 By introducing a Parameter Server, the embedding table can be loaded directly into the GPU memory when the embedding table size is small and loaded into the CPU's memory or even into the solid-state drive (SSD) when the embedding table size is too large.
 This ensures that  different models and the embedding tables shared between these models are isolated.

 Each embedding table will create an individual embedding cache on different GPUs.
 The embedding cache treats the embedding table as the smallest granularity, which means that the embedding cache can look up and synchronize with the corresponding embedding table directly.
 The current mechanism ensures that multiple model instances for the same model can share the same embedding cache on the deployed GPU node.
-The embedding table will be updated periodically, or depending upon the timeframe that has been set, with the embedding cache to determine the lookup acceleration of the embedding vector on the Parameter Server.

 ### Enabling the GPU Embedding Cache
 When the GPU cache mechanism is enabled, the model will look up the embedding vector from the GPU embedding cache.
 If the embedding vector does not exist in the GPU embedding cache, it will return the default embedding vector.
 The default value is 0.